pmsandhu/fn-logger/README.md

 Node
 ![Alt text](https://6rtqza-ch3301.files.1drv.com/y4mkhf92pVb7Z-LSWNKGwd38g0lSL6fw4AZTxuNaPEuf-QnZhmeWLeByUGu6kfxPJNaRWFbDUsH3jprQzALiiDYKC8FYXa5leznU2K2tuQotax0b07JTFZnGTRCq6MadMWS-MUpRZSDNAvSPrcQKB_xJhXNgy41s5509KKXfjIkbrBsCed1LGS0OaQjhMYmGMlM6NcoDOVKrbTu54sJ9j_q1A?width=458&height=54&cropmode=none)

-&nbsp;&nbsp;&nbsp;&nbsp;Or import at the root of your project and then save to window to use without having to import it into every file:
+Or import at the root of your project and then save to window to use without having to import it into every file:

 ```javascript
     /** using es6 modules in browser environment **/